Search

 Theo Wanne Fire Mouthpiece

-The fire is a great choice for anyone who needs a screamer without sacrificing playability.
+is a great choice for anyone who needs a screamer without sacrificing playability.
 No problems in the low range at all.
 While I always find high baffle pieces to be a bit more challenging when it comes to intonation, I found this to be very manageable.

 I would recommend this as an affordable piece for someone who may normally play a more traditional jazz mouthpiece but occasionally needs an ear bleeder for a DJ gig or when competing with guitar players who play too loud.

-As I mentioned these elements series pieces come with this more simple ligature that I think is great, but they also have the notches in case you want to upgrade to the Liberty ligature that comes with the more expensive models.
-The fire also runs at $275.
+As I mentioned these elements series pieces come with this more simple ligature that I think is great, but they also have the notches in case you want to upgrade to the Liberty ligature that comes with the more expensive models. also runs at $275.

 Top Shelf Theo Wanne Mouthpieces